 Covers by Year

-If you’ve purchased the PDF version of Layers of Learning and intend to print it, here are some free printable notebook covers.
+If you’ve purchased the PDF version of Layers of Learning and intend to print it, these free printable notebook covers are for you.
 They also include matching spines.
 You’ll find all 4 printable covers as well as a page with the printable spines in one file.

-They can also be used for your kids’ notebook for their school work.
-If you like to keep their written work stored in one binder, you can use the year notebook covers for that as well.
-You may want to put dividers inside for each subject.
+If you like to keep kids’ written work stored in one binder, you can use the year notebook covers for that as well.
+You will add dividers in that separate each subject – history, geography, science, and art.

 Writer’s Workshop Covers